Contact Details

 • What if the project purpose is unnecessary?

-How the Course has Developed over Several Decades
+How this Course has Developed over Several Decades

 This 100 hour course is based on, and incorporates, the entire contents of a Diploma in Project Management, conducted by the Home Study College in South Africa.
 The current course is more than the original though, having been updated, upgraded and developed, by tutors of ACS, to streamline and generally improve tutor interaction.